Tristin

 How to Pronounce Tristin

 Our model has identified 3 different pronunciations for the name Tristin.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 76.3% confident that Tristin is pronounced as TRIH-stihn.
-The next most likely pronunciation is TRIH-stuhn, at 15.8% confidence.
+Our model is 76.3% confident that Tristin is pronounced as TRIH-stihn, which has 2 syllables.
+The next most likely pronunciation is TRIH-stuhn, at 15.8% confidence, with 2 syllables.

 TRIH-stihn (2 syllables)